-Because search results are not reflective of truth, only relevance, our task is to help individuals and companies improve the way they are seen online by managing, analyzing, and putting into action strategies that matter.
+Because search results are not reflective of the truth, only relevance, our task is to help individuals and companies improve the way they are seen online by managing, analyzing, and putting into action strategies that matter.

 “Evil” is a subjective term, but if a corporation isn’t in line with our values we have no problem turning them down for business.

 We believe that when people have done their time, their debt to society has been paid.
 But while they are paying that debt we are unlikely to engage them as clients.